rslnd/rosalind/Readme.md

 ## Deploy

-Build the native applications with `npm client:build`
+Build the native applications with `npm run client:build`

 The `master` branch gets deployed to production automatically when all tests pass.
 Be careful when merging pull requests.